rey-dal/bad-robot/README.md

-The worst (but simple) python nlp chatbot.
+The worst (but simple) python nlp chatbot giving advices.

+It generates response with cosine similarity.

+NLTK,tokenizer used.